 Three Types of Stress Response.
 A KidsMates Graphic.

 Childhood stress in moderation is a normal part of healthy development.
 Childhood stressors can range from mild (such as a disrupted routine) to severe (such as physical abuse).
 Similarly, different children can respond to the same stressor with a wide range of responses.
-While one child may be excited for the first day of school, another child may be fearful and anxious.
+While one child may be excited about the first day of school, another child may be fearful and anxious.

 When stress is excessive or prolonged, it can become harmful.
 Many children aren’t able to recognize or communicate stress overload.
 In these situations, it is common for children to express their stress through behavioral or physical signs.